 Default Service Provider

-allows for the delivery of natural gas and electricity to the homes and businesses
+The infrastructure that allows for the delivery of natural gas and electricity to the homes and businesses of retail-energy customers.

 Electric Distribution Company (EDC)